-Not applicable.
-The Fund does not commit to invest in Sustainable Investments with an environmental objective within the meaning of the SFDR, therefore the minimum share of investments in transitional and enabling activities is 0%.
+The Fund does not currently commit to invest in any Sustainable Investments within the meaning of the SFDR, accordingly the minimum share of investments in transitional and enabling activities is 0%.

 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?